d3s-trento/crystal/README.md

 ## Notes on Cooja

-The repository has a submodule for fixed Cooja and MSPsim that are recommended for Glossy/Crystal.
+The repository has submodules for fixed Cooja and MSPsim that are recommended for Glossy/Crystal.
 The patch fixes a problem in the CC2420 emulation of MSPsim that prevents Glossy from reading the packet from FIFO while it is being received.
 This allows running tests with longer packets (up to 75 bytes) in Cooja.
 With unpatched Cooja only very short packets are supported (few bytes).
-Note that if you want to use the unpatched Cooja you need to define UNPATCHED_COOJA=1.
+Note that if you want to use the unpatched Cooja you need to define PATCHED_COOJA=0.